deltatre-webplu/deltatre.http.helpers/README.md

 }
 ```

-If need to, you can provide different exception handlers based on the specif type of error:
+If you need to, you can provide different exception handlers based on the specif type of error:

 ```C#
 try